 Metal boxes on the wind sock pole

 There are two boxes mounted on the pole.
-The upper box is also opened with your gate key and most importantly contains a first aid kit.
-The kit is checked regularly and refilled but contact an Executive Committee Member should you use anything or find it is missing anything.
+The upper box is also opened with your gate key, and most importantly, contains a first aid kit.
+The kit is checked regularly and refilled, but contact an Executive Committee Member should you use anything or find it is missing anything.
 The box also contains four walkie-talkies, which are useful should you need to go into the woods to locate and retrieve a lost plane.
 Printed on the side of the box are useful emergency numbers and information.
+Ed suggested removing this now that we have mobile phones.

 The lower box is the “Instructor’s” box and your key will not open this.
 We keep a Futaba and Spektrum radio for buddy-box instruction and the plane finder in here.
+John, do you have any information on this?
+Are they even in the box?
+Ed commented that Futaba may no longer be used and if an instructor doesn’t have his own radio, the club should provide one.

 Frequency Pin Board

 Mounted to the pole is the frequency pin board.
 If you are using an older transmitter NOT on 2.4GHz then you MUST use this board.
-When not in use radios should be left on the table and only used when your pin is attached to your radio’s frequency.
+When not in use, radios should be left on the table and only used when your pin is attached to your radio’s frequency.
+Is this necessary?
+Is it still there?

 Flying Area

-See the attached flying zone map (also on our website) which shows where we are permitted to fly and where we are not.
+Our Flying field is on DuPage County Forest Preserve (FPDDC) land within the Waterfall Glen Forest Preserve.
+The field has two grass runways - 400 feet North-South and a 300 feet East-West.
+There is also a 160 foot diameter control line area.
+The flying zone map on page 6 of this document shows where we are permitted to fly, and where we are not.
 These are Forest Preserve Rules and must be adhered to.
-The circle behind the pits is for control-line flying only and not for drones or helicopters.
+The circle behind the pits is for control-line flying only, and not for drones or helicopters.

+FAA Recognized Identification Area (FRIA)

+The field is an FAA Recognized Identification Area (FRIA), meaning RC model aircraft can be flown at this field without remote ID equipment required by the FAA to fly unmanned aircraft outside of FRIA sites.

 Flying Rules

-Please read the Club’s full set of flying rules (also on our website) and understand them and how they relate to planes, helicopters and drones.
+Please read the Club’s full set of flying field Safety and Operational Rules on our website and understand them and how they relate to planes, helicopters and drones.
 Up to five pilots may fly at any one time, but if more than one person is flying make sure to follow the correct flying pattern for the current wind direction.
 ALL pilots must make loud and clear calls to alert other pilots of their intentions, including: ”Taking Off”, “Landing”, Going Around”, “On the Field”, “Off the Field” and “Dead Stick”.
 Other pilots on the flightline should acknowledge these calls.

 There is a Forest Preserve path just off the south end of the main runway.
 Pedestrians and cyclists have right of way and no pilot should take off to the south or land from the south if anyone is on the path.
 If people have stopped in the middle of the path to watch, then politely ask them to move to either side, or come into the pits area to watch.
 Do not yell at them; it’s their Forest Preserve too.